AllenDowney/ModSimMatlab/README.md

+This repository is a placekeeper for a book I will develop in 2021 or 2022.

-This repository is no longer is use.
-For the most recent version of *Physical Modeling in MATLAB*, please go to [this repository](https://github.com/AllenDowney/PhysicalModelingInMATLAB).
+If you are looking for *Physical Modeling in MATLAB*, please go to [this page](https://greenteapress.com/wp/physical-modeling-in-matlab/).